cs1302uga/cs1302-tutorials/recursion.md

 ## Introduction

-This tutorial is designed to help you learn about and understand recursion - a powerful programming technique in which a method can call itself in orer to fulfill its purpose.
+This tutorial is designed to help you learn about and understand recursion, a powerful programming technique in which a method can call itself in orer to fulfill its purpose.

 A **recursive definition** is one which uses the word or concept being defined in the definition itself.

-   `GNU stands for "GNUs not Unix"`
+   `GNU stands for "GNU's not Unix"`

-In some situations, a recursive definition can be an appropriate way to express a concept.
+In some situations, a recursive definition can be an appropriate and concise way to express a concept.
 Before applying recursion to programming, it is best to practice thinking recursively.

 ## Inductively Defined Recursive Data Definition

 An inductively defined recursive data definition is one that specifies how to construct instances of the data.
 We often call these **recursive definitions**.

-**Example**: An inductively defined recursive list definition
+**Example**: An inductively defined recursive _list_ definition

 Consider the following list of numbers: